 The Greeks had nothing to do with it.

-A bunch of white people, no black people at the winter Olympics, how representative could.
+A bunch of white people, no black people at the Winter Olympics, how representative could.

-Wow, articulate and brilliant is Bryant Gumble.
+Wow, articulate and brilliant is Bryant Gumbel.

 Nobody cares a whit.

-It ain't gonna stop me, folks.
+It ain't going to stop me, folks.

-Linda Stacey in the New York Post, I guess on Saturday.
+Linda Stacey in the New York Post, I guess, on Saturday.

 Did you read that, Mike?